matterxleben/LA-Times-Search-Engine/README.md

 # Search-Engine
 This is a Search Engine, built-in Python.
-This program was created during the course "MSCI 541 Search Engines" our term-long project.
+This program was created during the course "MSCI 541 Search Engines" for our term-long project.

 ## Installation Requirements:
 1. Please install Python on your computer before running the program.